 Once you have all the required languages downloaded to the offline version, you can translate to and from these languages anytime you want, without any internet connection.
 To use your Google, translate app offline:

 Open the app, and set the “Translate to” and “Translate from” languages as per your choice.
 Make sure you choose the languages that are previously downloaded.
 Using the offline version would be no different from the online version, the only difference is that you can only translate the languages downloaded for offline use.
 You can translate typed text, handwritten text, conversations, photos, and voices.

 It is a quite useful and convenient feature that is quick and cost-effective at the same time.
 You can download as many languages as you want. but make sure it is available for download and you have enough space on your mobile to download the complete language libraries.

-Is it Cost-Effective?
+Is It Cost-Effective?

 Google Translate has recently improved its offline translation version.
 This new version claims to provide 12% more accuracy and fluency.
 It is a handy Google Translate feature for travelers, businessmen, bloggers, educationalists, and much more.
 Google Translate offline version is free to use, and you can install the Google Translate app on your iPhone and Android mobiles.
-There is no need to buy expensive devices, any low-cost device with much space to install the app.
+There is no need to buy expensive devices, or any low-cost device with much space to install the app.

 The new offline version supports around 59 languages, and for some languages, the quality gain is 20 percent better than the rest.
-Although offline Google translate does not have as many features as the online app, still, you can translate text, photos, voice, and conversion in seconds.
+Although offline Google Translate does not have as many features as the online app, still, you can still translate text, photos, voice, and conversion in seconds.
 If not much, at least you can now fluently order food in a Japanese restaurant, and there’ll be fewer chances that you end up ordering a weird poisonous fish from the menu.